rdlauer/articles/blues/notecarrier-f/notecarrier-f.md

 # Introducing the New Feather-Compatible Notecarrier-F

+*Meet the new Adafruit Feather-compatible Notecarrier.*

-Today we’re excited to introduce you to the newest Adafruit Feather-compatible product in the Blues Wireless portfolio, the [Notecarrier-F](TODO).
+We’re excited to introduce you to the newest Adafruit Feather-compatible product in the Blues Wireless portfolio, the [Notecarrier-F](TODO).

 ![blues wireless notecarrier-f](notecarrier-f.jpg)

 More than just a revision of our previous Feather-compatible Notecarrier (the Notecarrier-AF), we re-imagined the Notecarrier-F from the ground up.
-We spoke with many of you to learn how you were using the AF and learned how we could best improve the design, layout, and performance of this new Notecarrier.
+We spoke with many of you to learn how you were using the AF, and learned how we could best improve the design, layout, and performance of this new Notecarrier.

 > New to Blues Wireless and curious about *what a Notecarrier even is*?
-In short, Notecarriers are carrier boards designed to make it easy to prototype and deploy wireless IoT solutions with the [Blues Wireless Notecard](/products/notecard/).
-Learn more about Notecarriers [here](/products/notecarrier/).
+In short, Notecarriers are carrier boards designed to make it easy to prototype and deploy wireless IoT solutions with the [Blues Wireless Notecard](https://blues.io/products/notecard/).
+Learn more about Notecarriers [here](https://blues.io/products/notecarrier/).

 ## Notecarrier-F Features and Benefits

-Aside from just *looking* amazing, the Notecarrier-F provides significant enhancements and new features for Feather MCU users.
+Aside from just *looking* amazing, the Notecarrier-F provides significant enhancements and new features for Feather microcontroller users.

 > Be sure to consult the [Notecarrier-F datasheet](TODO) for additional technical details.

 1) We redesigned the electrical system to be **far more power efficient** than the Notecarrier-AF and consume only ~15uA when idle (nearly matching the Notecard's idle consumption of ~8uA).

-2) The overall **footprint is considerably smaller** than the Notecarrier-AF, maintaining the same width as a Feather-compatible MCU (like the [Blues Wireless Swan](/products/swan/)) and allowing for more flexible deployments:
+2) The overall **footprint is considerably smaller** than the Notecarrier-AF, maintaining the same width as a Feather-compatible MCU (like the [Blues Wireless Swan](https://blues.io/products/swan/)) and allowing for more flexible deployments:

 ![blues wireless notecarrier-f with swan](notecarrier-f-swan.jpg)